-Greetings everyone, we hope that everyone’s year is off to a great start.
+Greetings everyone, I hope that everyone’s year is off to a great start!
 Here at the Chamiza Foundation, we would like to congratulate all of the newly appointed and reappointed Pueblo leadership.
-We wish you a productive, safe and blessed year!
+We wish you a productive, safe, and blessed year.

 Eligibility-The Chamiza Foundation invites proposals from the following:

 - New Mexico’s 19 Pueblo Indian tribal communities